duleorlovic/blog/_posts/2015-03-04-rails-settings-in-cache-and-beta-features.markdown

   # end

   # Never update values directly, use MySetting[:foo]='one,two'
+  # You can update using rails console or in your custom methods
   # Return value is always string.
-  # For unknown key, empty string is returned
+  # For unknown key, nil is returned
   # Integers are OK in format "123" so .to_i can be safelly performed
   # (all money value should be in cents)